 ◊ JP: “Yes!
 I’ve definitely felt like quitting.
 During very lean economic times, it’s been hard to justify working on this project, as it creates much less income than other work I’ve done (in marketing and public relations).
 But then I think about how I felt as a 25-year-old woman whose career was just starting to take off when I got sick: helpless, hopeless, alone.
 I needed ChronicBabe (or something like it) all those years ago, but nothing like it existed!
 And today, so many people need ChronicBabe – I’ve built a huge audience, and I never want to take ChronicBabe away from them.
 So that keeps me very motivated to make this project a success.

-“Creating a successful Kickstarter fundraising site for my book ‘ChronicBabe 101: How to Craft an Incredible Life Beyond Illness’ helped show me how much people support my efforts, and that also supported me financially for some portion of the writing experience.
-The book will be published later this year.”
+“Creating a successful Kickstarter fundraising site for my book ‘ChronicBabe 101: How to Craft an Incredible Life Beyond Illness’ helped show me how much people support my efforts, and that also supported me financially for some portion of the writing experience.”

 ♥ CT: For many of us living with a chronic illness, asking others to help us can be tough.
 Tell us some practical ways you have managed to ask for help when you need it.